 Usage of Specification limits and Control limits

 - You cannot draw both on the same graph.
 However, it helps to determine the stability and capability of the process.

 - There is no direct relationship between them.
 However, they can be compared.

 Case 1: Specification Limit falls within Control Limit.

 If specification limits fall within the control limits, part of the process may function outside the customer’s set range.
 So, the process is producing defects.

 Case 2: Specification Limit Coincides with Control Limit

 If specification limits fall on control limits, the process variation is common, and the process may meet the customer’s requirements.
 However, it may produce a defect because of the possibility of influence with an uncommon source of variation.

 Case 3: The Control Limit falls within the Specification limit

 If control limits lie within the specification limits, production is stable within our capability.
 It produces the best design and no major issues in production.
-Also, the process meets the customer’s specification.
+Also, the process meets the customer’s specifications.

-Can we use specification limit and control limit together?
+Can we use the specification limit and control limit together?

 No, they cannot be used together because they are completely different from each other.
 Control limit helps to assess whether the process is stable, while the customer defines the specification limit.